-Hypoxic-Ischemic Encephalopathy Birth Injuries
+HIE Lawyer for Hypoxic-Ischemic Encephalopathy Birth Injuries

 Bringing a child into the world is a complicated but beautiful process.
 For most families, the birth of a new child is a landmark event filled with joy to be remembered and celebrated for years to come.
 For others, the event is marred by medical negligence that can cause birth injuries capable of damaging your new child’s health.
 Though the bodies of both mother and child are strong and resilient, situations do occur that can alter your baby’s entire future.
 Unfortunately, these situations can result from negligent actions on the part of your medical professional, causing emotional, physical, and lifelong financial distress.
-Hypoxic-ischemic encephalopathy is one such condition, and Baltimore-area residents experiencing this birth injury should contact a birth injury lawyer.
+Hypoxic-ischemic encephalopathy is one such condition, and Baltimore-area residents experiencing this birth injury should contact an HIE attorney.

 Though the name of this condition is long and complicated, the definition is relatively straightforward.
 Hypoxic-ischemic encephalopathy occurs when a baby’s brain does not receive sufficient oxygen during the delivery process (hypoxia).
 This lack of oxygen occurs alongside a lack of blood flow (ischemia), which deprives the brain and other areas of the body of oxygen and nutrients.